wangpeng2-mechmind/mecheye_visionpro_samples/area_scan_3d_camera/README.md

 Parameters of the camera can be adjusted in two ways: in Mech-Eye Viewer or in the script.
 Mech-Eye Viewer is recommended, as it provides a graphical interface and allows you to acquire the images immediately after adjusting the parameters to check the result.

+>Note:
+>
+>You can also view the current parameter values in Mech-Eye Viewer.

 #### Adjust Parameters with Mech-Eye Viewer

 The [user manual](https://docs.mech-mind.net/en/eye-3d-camera/latest/viewer/parameter-reference.html) provides detailed instructions on adjusting the parameters with Mech-Eye Viewer.